 If you are trying to use the Run as administrator context menu option in Windows 10 but find that it is not working or opening the program with administrator privilege, then you may need to carry out a few things.

-To fix this Run as administrator not working issue, follow these suggestions:
+To fix this Run as administrator not working or missing issue, follow these suggestions:

 - Turn on User Account Control